Ajhad1/Zendesk-Customizations/Web-Widget/Hide-System-Fields/README.md

 Remove the comment code `/*` and `*/` on their own lines that are surrounding the following code:
 ```
         /* hides the name field */
+        // the div:nth-child(?) will change based on what number your field is
         /*
         #Embed > div > div > div > form > div > div.sc-cpmKsF.fvnioU > div:nth-child(1) {
           display: none;